-We make three fundamental observations.
+We make three observations.
 (1) The latency for a close request is significantly longer than an open request.
 There are long timing constraints involved with PRE and ACT commands, which are not needed for open requests.
 (2) Switching from servicing load to store requests and vice-versa incurs a timing penalty.
 There is a constraint t{RTW} between issuing a read command and a successive write command.
 Even worse, the t{WTR} constraint applies between the end of the data transmission for a write command and any successive read command.
 (3) Different banks can be operated in parallel.
 There is no constraint such as t{RTW} and t{WTR} between two successive reads or two successive writes to different banks.
 Furthermore, PRE and ACT commands to different banks can be issued in parallel as long as the t{RRD} and t{FAW} constraints are met.
-The remaining constraints are explained in more detail in the analysis in Section V.